Elora, Ontario: Geography

 Elora is situated on the Grand River, approximately 20 km north of Guelph, and 20 km northeast of Kitchener-Waterloo.

 Demographics

 The Canada 2001 Census was the last Canadian census to record Elora as a separate community.
 In the Canada 2006 Census, demographic statistics were published only for Centre Wellington.

 According to the Canada 2001 Census:

 Data extrapolated from the 2011 Canada Census report indicates that at the time, Elora had a population of about 7,756.

 No data for this community was available in the 2016 census, but the population of the entire Centre Wellington Township was 28,191, and this included the population of Fergus which was 20,767 at that time.

 Local government

-The Centre Wellington Township council includes a Mayor (Kelly Linton) and six councillors.
+The Centre Wellington Township council includes a Mayor (Shawn Watters) and six councillors.
 Three of the latter live in Fergus while one lives in Elora.

-The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councillors.
-Kelly Linton was elected Warden, the head of this council, in December 2018.
+The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councilors.